 Three GLP two-week studies were completed in rats.
 The first two-week study was conducted where favipiravir was administered at doses of 30, 100, and 300 for 3, 5, 7, 10, and 14 days (to determine the time course of potential effects) followed by a four-week recovery period.
 At 100 mg/kg/day, no effects were seen in the testes or sperm at the end of the treatment period.
 However, at the end of a four-week recovery period, delayed effects included spermatid retention, minimal degeneration of spermatids (as noted by a consulting pathologist), a trend toward decreased sperm counts and motility (eg, 78% motility vs. 100% in controls), and some abnormal sperm morphology and epididymal cell debris in rats at 100 mg/kg/day.
 In the treatment group at 300 mg/kg/day, overt signs of toxicity were observed including some mortality, body weight loss and decreased food consumption.
-After five days of treatment, tubular dilatation was seen in one rat with no degenerative change seen in the testes.
-Seven days of treatment produced tubular dilatation and degeneration/necrosis of germ cells and early spermatocytes.
+After five days of treatment, tubular dilatation and degeneration/necrosis of germ cells and early spermatocytes.
 After 10 days of treatment, principal effects were tubular dilatation and necrosis of spermatocytes.
-After 10 days of treatment, vacuolation of Sertoli cells, hemorrhage, and neutrophil infiltration in the interstitium were also seen.
-After 14 days of treatment, tubular necrosis was evident along with the described sperm effects.
+After 10 days of treatment, tubular necrosis was evident along with the described sperm effects.
 Due to mortality at 300 mg/kg/day, evaluation of recovery was limited, but generally the effects seen at the conclusion of the treatment period were still evident.
 The NOAEL in this study was 30 mg/kg/day.

 The second two-week GLP study was conducted at 30, 100, and 200 mg/kg/day, but with three recovery periods (4, 13, and 26 weeks).
 At the end of the two-week treatment period, there were no histopathological effects in the testes or epididymides at 30 and 100 mg/kg/day.
-At 200 mg/kg/day, some but not all rats had unilateral or bilateral tubular dilatation, tubular necrosis and minimal degeneration of spermatids with cellular debris in the epididymal ducts.
-At the fourweek recovery point, effects were still seen in some animals at 200 mg/kg/day.
+At 200 mg/kg/day, some but not all rats had unilateral or bilateral tubular dilatation, tubular necrosis, and minimal degeneration of spermatids with cellular debris in the epididymal ducts.
+At the four- week recovery point, effects were still seen in some animals at 200 mg/kg/day.
 One animal at 100 mg/kg/day had spermatid retention.
 At the 13-week and 26-week recovery points, drug related effects were not observed.
 Tubular dilatation was observed in one animal at 26 weeks, but the relationship to treatment was questionable.
 The NOAEL for testicular toxicity in this study was 30 mg/kg/day.
 Full recovery of effects occurred at 13 weeks following discontinuation of dosing.